-If you can't install major Windows 10 updates (such as the Creators Update) directly onto your PC - either because you don't have space for the large file, or because you're encountering errors in the installation process - then it's possible to install Windows 10 updates from a USB drive.
+If you can't install major Windows 10 updates (such as the Creators Update) directly onto your PC - either because you don't have space for the large file, or because you're encountering errors in the installation process - then it's possible to install Windows 10 updates from a USB drive or from an SD memory card inserted into the card reader slot.

 The process requires a little patience, but it isn't too difficult to follow.